DeFliTeam/proposed-tokenomics-change/README.md

 # Proposed-tokenomics-change

-A Proposal to Change the Tokenomics of DeFli Network and Assoicated Tokens
+A Proposal to Change the Tokenomics of DeFli Network and Associated Tokens

 ## The Current Tokenomics and Reward Structure